smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 ### Transmit Event Provider

-This component listens to transmit events from log poller.
-Upon seeing new events calls the coordinator.
-Transmit events are the events that can happen when a report is sent onchain to the contract.
-These are
+This component serves to transmit events from log poller, to other components in the system (coordinator).
+Transmit events are the events that can happen when a report is sent onchain to the contract:

+- `UpkeepPerformed`: Report successfully performed for an upkeep (for log triggers `(upkeepID, logIdentifier)`)
-- UpkeepPerformed: Report successfully performed the upkeep it was meant for.
-It was the `upkeepTriggerId` within the log to identify the payload which performed the upkeep
+- `StateUpkeep`: Report was stale and the upkeep was already performed
-- StateUpkeep: For conditionals this happens when an upkeep is tried to be performed on a checkBockNumber which is older than the last perform block (Stale check).
-For logs this happens when the particular (upkeepID, logIdentifier) has been performed before
+    - For conditionals this happens when an upkeep is tried to be performed on a checkBockNumber which is older than the last perform block (Stale check).
+    - For log triggers this happens when the particular (upkeepID, logIdentifier) has been performed before already
-- InsufficientFunds: This happens when pre upkeep execution when not enough funds are found on chain for the execution.
+- `InsufficientFunds`: Emitted when pre upkeep execution when not enough funds are found on chain for the execution.
 Funds check is done in checkPipeline, but actual funds required on chain at execution time can change, e.g. to gas price changes / link price changes.
 In such cases upkeep is not performed or charged.
 These reports should really be an edge case, on chain we have a multiplier during checkPipeline to overestimate funds before even attempting an upkeep.
-- CancelledUpkeep: This happens when the upkeep gets cancelled in between check time and perform time.
+- `CancelledUpkeep`: This happens when the upkeep gets cancelled in between check time and perform time.
 To protect against malicious users, the contract adds a 50 block delay to any user cancellation requests.

 ### Coordinator